adityaponnada/adityaponnada.github.io/_pages/about.md

 **April, 2025** 🤗 TIME study data [codebook](https://timestudydocumentation.github.io/docs/build/html/index.html) is now public!
 This is one of the most intense multimodal behavior datasets.
 We can't wait to see what you build with it.

-**Jan, 2025** 🔎 Excited to be the Associate Chair of CHI 2025, [Late Breaking Work (LBW)](https://chi2025.acm.org/for-authors/late-breaking-work/) track.
-Send in your most exciting work!

-**Nov, 2024.** 🚀 Our PACM IMWUT paper on personalized adaptive experience sampling is now available on [ACM DL](https://dl.acm.org/doi/10.1145/3699735).

-**Oct, 2024.** ⌚ Had a great time giving an invited talk at [BostonCHI](https://www.bostonchi.org/2024/09/scaling-experience-sampling-with-microinteractions/) on "Scaling Experience Sampling with Microinteractions"